 How Can I Get an HPSL and/or LDS?

 The only application necessary for HPSL and LDS is the FAFSA.
-Receipt of your FAFSA by UF’s on time deadline of Dec.
-15 is not required.
-However, it is highly recommended that you meet the deadline as funding for these loans is limited.
+It is highly recommended that you file your FAFSA early as funding for these loans is limited.
 You must file a FAFSA each and every year.

 You MUST include parent financial information on your FAFSA.
 This is a regulation set by HRSA.
 The only exception to the parent information requirement is if both parents are deceased.
 There are no other exceptions for special or extenuating circumstances.
 Please note that if your parent(s) reside in a foreign country and/or do not pay taxes, it is still possible to include their information on your FAFSA.